European shares rally ahead of Fed decision

 concern the Fed will begin scaling back its equity-friendly

-"I think if it does not do anything, as I expect ... that
+"I think if it does not do anything as I expect... that the

-the markets may take a positive cue from that and we will have
+markets may take a positive cue from that and we will have some

 research at BNP Paribas Fortis Global Markets.